pinecone-io/canopy/README.md

-# context-engine
+# Resin

-Context Engine is a tool that allows you to build AI applications using your own data.
-It is built on top of Pinecone, the world's most powerfull vector database.
-Context Engine is desinged to be well packaged and easy to use.
+**Resin** is a tool that allows you to build AI applications using your own data.
+It is built on top of Pinecone, the world's most powerfull vector database. **Resin** is desinged to be well packaged and easy to use.
 It can be used as a library or as a service.
-It is also designed to be modular, so you can use only the parts that you need.
-Context Engine is built with the following principles in mind:
+It is also designed to be modular, so you can use only the parts that you need. **Resin** is built with the following principles in mind:

-* **Easy to use** - Context Engine is designed to be easy to use.
+* **Easy to use** - **Resin** is designed to be easy to use.
 It is well packaged and can be installed with a single command.
 It is also designed to be modular, so you can use only the parts that you need.

-* **Production ready** - Context Engine is built on top of Pinecone, the world's most powerfull vector database.
+* **Production ready** - **Resin** is built on top of Pinecone, the world's most powerfull vector database.
 It is designed to be production ready, 100% tested, well documented, maintained and supported.

-* **Open source** - Context Engine is open source and free to use.
+* **Open source** - **Resin** is open source and free to use.
 It is also designed to be open and extensible, so you can easily add your own components and extend the functionality.

-* **Operative AI** - Context Engine is designed to be used in production and as such, it allows developers to set up operating point to have better control over token consumption in prompt or in generation.
-Context Engine can maximize context quality and relevance while controlling the cost of the AI system.
+* **Operative AI** - **Resin** is designed to be used in production and as such, it allows developers to set up operating point to have better control over token consumption in prompt or in generation. **Resin** can maximize context quality and relevance while controlling the cost of the AI system.

 ## Concept

-Context Engine can be used as a library and as-a-service.
+**Resin** can be used as a library and as-a-service.
 The conceptual model is the following:

 ![conceptual model](https://github.com/pinecone-io/context-engine/blob/dev/.readme-content/sketch.png)